nazarewk/nazarewk.github.io/README.md

 # About

-Github page for sharing stuff for myself.
+Github page for sharing scripts.